ZyanAzad69/SystemHealthAnalyzer/README.md

    cd $env:USERPROFILE\Desktop\SystemHealthAnalyzer-main\
 5. Import the module
       import-module .\SystemHealthReporter
+   **If you get any error while Importing the module run the following command and again import the module one more time:
+   Set-ExcutionPolicy Unrestrited -Scope CurrentUser -Force
-6. To get your System report run the command:
+7. To get your System report run the command:
    Get-SystemHealthReport